Skip to main content

 Protecting Your Rights After an Injury

 The moments, days, and weeks following a construction accident are critical.
-The decisions you make during this time can significantly impact your ability to get fair compensation.
+The decisions you make during this time can significantly impact your ability to get fair compensation — we're talking about the difference between a $50,000 settlement and a $1.2 million recovery.
 Here are five common mistakes to avoid.

 Mistake #1: Not Seeking Immediate Medical Attention